Whether you live in Bath or just fancy a change of scene, Bath has a lot to offer for a beginner or seasoned runner.

 You can join the canal at several different points.
 Try starting at Bath Spa and join the canal route next to one of the locks.
 Then you can run as far as you would like (it goes all the way to Reading!) or there several places to leave the path and branch out to the rest of Bath.

 If you run as far as Bathampton there is also a pub (for toilets and a lemonade).
-Find the full route here and a map of the starting point below.
+Find the full route here.

 For a variation of terrain and inclines, I would highly recommend Two Tunnels Greenway.
 You can access it easily from either Bath Spa or Oldfield Park train stations and it leads you out of Bath and along the historic The Somerset & Dorset Railway line.
 It is a leafy path sprinkled with a few slopes and a couple of tough patches but no huge hills.